-Progressive rebates and other incentives for Zero Emissions Vehicle (ZEV) adoption must be increased by 2023 to achieve 50% ZEV to implement climate-friendly habitat and soil restoration and management on California's rural and urban lands as well as coastal waters ("blue carbon") to sequester an additional 50 to 125+ million metric tons of carbon dioxide equivalents annually by 2030, if we start now.
+Progressive rebates and other incentives for Zero Emissions Vehicle (ZEV) adoption must be increased by 2023 to achieve 50% ZEV as well as coastal waters ("blue carbon") to sequester from 50 to 125+ million metric tons of carbon dioxide equivalents annually by 2030, if we start now.
 This would deliver additional benefits such as replenished groundwater, flood protection, drought resilience, greater biodiversity, reduced pollution, increased food production, and reduced pollution.